 Pupillary Distance (PD)

-Often, Eye Doctors Omit Pupillary Distance from Prescription Files.
+Often, Eye Doctors Omit Pupillary Distance (PD) from Prescription Files.
 If This Is the Case for You, Contact Your Eye Doctor to Ask for It.

 If That's Not Possible, Here's How to Measure Your Own Pupillary Distance (PD).